SteeltoeOSS/steeltoe-site/source/reference/reference-release-notes.html.markdown

 ---

 ## 2.2.0 RC1

 The new features in Steeltoe 2.2.0 release candidate

 ### Connectors

 * New MongoDB Connector

 ### Security

 * OpenIDConnect support added
 * Refactor of .NET Framework Security
   * Separated common components into Base library
   * Enabled HttpClient injection

 ### Management

 * Enhanced support for Spring Boot 2.0 Actuator Endpoints
   * Actuators in Cloud Foundry can be accessed outside cloudfoundry, while also maintaining AppsManager integration
   * Actuators now have default path /actuator when no path is specified
   * Control the exposure level of actuator endpoints
   * Show Details configuration options for the health endpoint (_always_, _never_, and _when-authorized_)
   * Sanitizing of sensitive information from `/env` actuator endpoint

 ### Discovery

 * Multiple addresses for Eureka servers
 * Hashicorp Consul supported added

 ### Configuration

-  * Property placeholders are now supported throughout Steeltoe
+>Important: The `Pivotal.Extensions.Configuration.ConfigServer*` packages have been deprecated in Steeltoe 2.2 and will be removed in a future release.
+All functionality provided in those packages has been pushed into the corresponding `Steeltoe.Extensions.Configuration.ConfigServer*` packages.

+* New `Placeholder` configuration provider supporting placeholder resolution
+  * Use placeholders like `${key:key1:key2?default_value}` as configuration values
+* New `RandomValue` configuration provider supporting random value generation
-  * Random value package added for `random:int`, `random:long`, `random:uuid`, and `random:string`
+  * Use keys like `random:int`, `random:long`, `random:uuid`, `random:string`, etc. to access random values
+* New `ConfigureCloudFoundryServices<TOption>()` Cloud Foundry extension method for binding `VCAP_SERVICES` configuration data to user defined `C#` objects
+* Configuration placeholders can be used when configuring Steeltoe components
+* Config Server client supports `Discovery First` configuration
+* Config Server client supports HA by allowing multiple config servers URLs to be configured
+* New Config Server health check contributor

 ### Health Contributors

 * Config Server health contributor
 * Discovery Client health contributor

 ### Load Balancer

 * Client-side load balancer
 * Support for random and round-robin load balancer implementations out-of-the-box
 * API for custom load balancer implementations
 * Integration with Eureka

 ### Other Features

 * Reference Application [eShopOnContainers](https://github.com/SteeltoeOSS/eShopOnContainers) using Steeltoe components
 * Released NuGet packages are now signed

 # GA Releases

 ## 2.1.0

 The new features in Steeltoe 2.1.0